 Why are top colleges bringing back the SAT requirement?

-Colleges are reinstating the SAT to ensure consistent academic standards, combat grade inflation, and fairly evaluate international applicants.
+Top colleges are reinstating the SAT requirement to ensure consistent academic standards, reduce grade inflation, and fairly compare global applicants.
+For Indian students, the SAT for Indian Students offers a level playing field in a competitive process.

 Does every top university require the SAT now?